-In April 2020, the Company entered into a securities purchase agreement (the "April Purchase Agreement") with certain investors (the "April Purchasers").
-Pursuant to the terms of the April Purchase Agreement, the Company agreed to sell to the Purchasers an aggregate of 2,162,166 shares of its common stock at a purchase price equal to \$2.3125 per share.
-In a concurrent private placement, the Company issued to the April Purchasers warrants to purchase an aggregate of 1,081,083 shares of its common stock.
-In connection with the registered direct offering and concurrent private placement, the Company received gross proceeds of \$5.0 million.
-Each warrant is exercisable for one share of common stock and features an exercise price equal to \$2.2500 per share.
-The warrants are exercisable immediately upon issuance and will expire five and one-half years from the issuance date.

-In May 2020, the Company entered into a securities purchase agreement (the "May Purchase Agreement") with certain investors (the "May Purchasers").
-Pursuant to the terms of the May Purchase Agreement, the Company agreed to sell to the May Purchasers an aggregate of 2,084,850 shares of its common stock at a purchase price equal to \$2.0625 per share.
-In a concurrent private placement, the Company issued to the Purchasers warrants to purchase an aggregate of 1,042,425 shares of its common stock.
-In connection with the registered direct offering and concurrent private placement, the Company received gross proceeds of \$4.3 million.
-Each warrant is exercisable for one share of common stock and features an exercise price equal to \$2.0625 per share.
-The warrants are exercisable immediately upon issuance and will expire five and one-half years from the issuance date.
+In February 2021, the Company entered into a Securities Purchase Agreement (the "Institutional Purchase Agreement") with certain institutional investors (the "Institutional Purchasers").
+Pursuant to the terms of the Institutional Purchase Agreement, the Company sold to the Institutional Purchasers in a registered direct offering an aggregate of 24,906,134 shares of its common stock and warrants to purchase an aggregate of 12,453,067 shares of its common stock at a combined purchase price equal to \$2.45 per share and associated warrant.
+Each warrant features an exercise price equal to \$2.90 per share, is exercisable immediately upon issuance and will expire five years from the issuance date.
+Additionally, in a concurrent non-brokered registered direct offering, the Company entered into a Securities Purchase Agreement (the "Additional Purchase Agreement") with certain accredited investors (the "Additional Purchasers").
+Pursuant to the terms of the Additional Purchase Agreement, the Company sold to the Additional Purchasers of its common stock and warrants to purchasers an aggregate of 1,632,652 shares of its common stock and warrants to purchase an aggregate of 816,326 shares of its common stock at a combined purchase price equal to \$2.45 per share and associated warrant.
+Each warrant features an exercise price equal to \$2.45 per share and associated warrant.
+Each warrant to the terms of the Additional Purchase Agreement, the Company sold to the Additional Purchasers an aggregate of 1,632,652 shares of its common stock and warrants to purchase an aggregate of 816,326 shares of its common stock at a combined purchase price equal to \$2.45 per share and associated warrant.
+Each warrant features an exercise price equal to \$2.90 per share, is exercisable immediately upon issuance and will expire five years from the issuance date.
+In connection with the registered direct offerings, the Company received gross proceeds of approximately \$65.0 million.